 Close-up of a hand holding a jar of Rogue Screen Printing Paste labeled for glass and ceramics, lead-free and food-safe once fired.

-6 Reasons Artists Trust Rogue Screen Printing Paste for Glass and Ceramics
+6 Reasons Artists Trust ColorFire Screen Printing Paste for Glass and Ceramics

-As the only maker of Rogue Screen Printing Paste worldwide, I’ve worked with fused glass artists, ceramicists, and painters who needed one thing: vibrant, reliable results on a wide range of surfaces.
-Whether you’re firing float glass or fine-tuning a layered COE 90 masterpiece, Rogue delivers.
+As the only maker of ColorFire Screen Printing Paste worldwide, I’ve worked with fused glass artists, ceramicists, and painters who needed one thing: vibrant, reliable results on a wide range of surfaces.
+Whether you’re firing float glass or fine-tuning a layered COE 90 masterpiece, ColorFire delivers.
 Here’s why it stands apart.

 1. Compatible with Float, COE 90, COE 96 & Ceramics